UBC-CIC/student-assistance-chatbot/docs/DeploymentGuide.md

 # Step 4: Frontend Deployment

-Before installing Amplify we need to create the IAM Role that associate the policies need to implement this solution.
+Before installing Amplify, we need to create the IAM Role that associates the policies needed to implement this solution.

 In the home repository folder, execute the following CloudFormation command: